 Italian film production and distribution company

-Bryan helped an Italian film production and distribution company in arbitration against a US motion picture production company before the International Centre for Dispute Resolution, involving certain foreign distribution rights for The Rum Diary.
-In July 2011, after a hearing on the merits, the arbitrator found in favor of our client, and subsequently awarded fees and costs to our client as the prevailing party.
+Representation of an Italian film production and distribution company in an arbitration against a US motion picture production company before the International Centre for Dispute Resolution involving certain foreign distribution rights for The Rum Diary.
+In July 2011, after a hearing on the merits, the arbitrator found in favor of our client and, subsequently, awarded fees and costs to our client as the prevailing party.

 Major real estate developer